carlos4STEAM/FLSUN-Kossel-Delta/Home.md

 # Welcome to the FLSun Kossel Mini 3d printer wiki.

-This wiki complementary to the [FLSun 3d Printers group on Facebook](https://goo.gl/hBH9zW).
+This wiki is complementary to the [FLSun 3d Printers group on Facebook](https://goo.gl/hBH9zW).

 Please do join us if you own or thinking to purchase an FLSun 3d printer.

-This page is maintained by Chin Ming Keat and Maxim Riabichev.
+The wiki is maintained by Chin Ming Keat and Maxim Riabichev.

 A huge shout out to Luc Van Daele who's PDF has been a source for a lot of information on this wiki!